sjeibmann/Vue-P5js-Gradient-App/cline_docs/activeContext.md

 - Removed the old linear and radial gradient types, focusing exclusively on the mesh gradient
 - Removed animation features and UI as requested
 - Updated the UI to reflect these changes
+- Optimized mesh rendering with WebGL support
+- Improved color interpolation between mesh nodes
+- Added bilinear interpolation for smoother gradients
+- Enhanced node selection and dragging interactions

 ## Next Steps

 The immediate next steps are:

 1. **Mesh Gradient Refinement**:
-   - Optimize the mesh rendering for better performance
+   - Further optimize the mesh rendering for better performance
-   - Improve the color interpolation between mesh nodes
    - Add more advanced mesh manipulation options
+   - Implement GPU acceleration improvements for complex gradients

 2. **UI Improvements**:
    - Enhance the node selection interface